COGS108/Overview/COGS108-Syllabus.md

 Assignments and labs will be accepted up to 5 days late with a 25% late penalty taken off your grade. **Every student receives 7 free late days with NO DEDUCTION for use on any assignment or lab exercise.** Without penalty, you can turn in 7 work items one day late each, or 1 work item 3 days late and another 4 days late, or any other combination.

 PLEASE NOTE while your pool of late days is 7, your maximum lateness on any single assignment is 5 days.
-These late days are intended for use when you are behind and need an extra day, illness, family emergencies, mental health crises, etc..
-You will not be given more late days.
+These late days are intended for use when you are behind and need an extra day, illness, family emergencies, mental health crises, etc.

 ---